 Shishito peppers are mild green chili peppers with a bite!
-They are very popular in Japan and are often served pan-fried as an appetizer at izakaya restaurants or pan-grilled as part of Teppanyaki.
+They are popular in Japan and are often served pan-fried as an appetizer or snack at izakaya restaurants or pan-grilled for Teppanyaki.

-Hailed from East Asia, shishito peppers (獅子唐) are small peppers with thin and glossy skin and wrinkles on the surface.
-You may mistake them for jalapeños, but rest assured, the peppers are rated at 100-1,000 Scoville Heat Units, which means they are fairly tame.
+Hailed from East Asia, shishito peppers (獅子唐) are small peppers with thin and glossy skin, wrinkles on the surface, and a thin stem at the top.
+You may mistake them for jalapeños, but rest assured, the peppers are rated at 100-1,000 Scoville Heat Units, which means they are relatively tame.

-You can eat these chili peppers whole by grilling, deep-frying as tempura, sautéing or simmering.
-They make the best appetizer when served pan-grilled until the skins are charred with a slight crispy texture.
-Tossed with some sea salt and a few fresh grinds of black pepper, they can be so addicting that you can’t stop eating!
+You can eat whole chili peppers by grilling, deep-frying as tempura, sautéing, cooking in an air fryer, or broiling in an oven.
+They make the best appetizer when served pan-grilled until the skins are charred with a slightly crispy texture.
+Tossed with flaky sea salt, grinds of black pepper, and a squeeze of lemon juice, they can be so addicting that you can’t stop eating them!

 Table of Contents